Strus/SmallPP/README.md

 # SmallPP

-SmallPP is an objective-oriented framework for C. Like small C++.
+SmallPP is an object-oriented framework for C. Like small C++.
 Small CPP.
 SmallPP.
 Ok, I will stop.

 ## Why?

 A couple years ago I've worked in Cubiware (later Rovi later TiVo later Xperi... new year - new owner).
-We made software for Set-Top Boxes which was written in C. But it wasn't an ordinary C codebase - we had an objective-oriented framework!
+We made software for Set-Top Boxes which was written in C. But it wasn't an ordinary C codebase - we had an object-oriented framework!
 And it was great, it has inheritance, polymorphism, interfaces, standard library with data types like string, hash table, array etc. Super cool stuff.